Google Business Profile Services in South Africa

 Is the profile enough on its own, or do I still need local pages on the website?

-For most serious local campaigns, the website still matters.
-Your GBP performs better when the business has clear service pages, local proof, and content that confirms the same markets and services the profile is trying to rank for.
+For many local campaigns, the website still matters.
+Your GBP can perform better when the business has clear service pages, local proof, and content that confirms the same markets and services the profile is trying to rank for.

-Some corrections can influence visibility relatively quickly, especially where the profile is obviously incomplete or misaligned.
-But stronger local movement usually comes from the combined effect of profile cleanup, review momentum, citation consistency, and website support over the first few months.
+Some corrections can influence visibility relatively quickly, especially where the profile is incomplete or misaligned.
+More durable local movement usually comes from profile cleanup, review momentum, citation consistency, and website support over the first few months.

 Can this work for multi-location businesses?